ARadRareness/mcp-registry/readme.md

 ## Usage

 1. Start the MCP Registry (server.py)
-2. Start a MCP server (and verify that it is properly registered in the registry)
+2. Start an MCP server (and verify that it is properly registered in the registry)
 3. Start a client and connect to the registry url